neverbot/hexo-theme-chic-multilang/README.md

     # URL
     ## If your site is put in a subdirectory, set url as 'http://yoursite.com/child' and root as '/child/'
     url: https://siricee.github.io/hexo-theme-Chic/  # this is your deploy url.
-    root: /hexo-theme-Chic/  # this is your root folder url.
+    root: /hexo-theme-chic-multilang/  # this is your root folder url.
     permalink: :year/:month/:day/:title/
     permalink_defaults:
     ```

 2. How to set the dark theme as default for whole site automatically?

-   Answer: You need to change some code in `themes\Chic\source\js\script.js`, function `doucument.ready` as shown below.
+   Answer: You need to change some code in `hexo-theme-chic-multilang\source\js\script.js`, function `document.ready` as shown below.
    ```javascript
    document.ready(
     function () {